thiagobien/ACL/workshop/04_Building_Environment_zero/3_Deploy_Docker_Registry/README.md

 (nil)

 ## Steps
-1. In Preparation for deploying the Docker registry we're going to use throught the week, we want to create some Kubernetes namespaces (`~/manifests/k8s-namespaces.yml`):
+1. In Preparation for deploying the Docker registry we're going to use throughout the week, we want to create some Kubernetes namespaces (`~/manifests/k8s-namespaces.yml`):
     - `cicd`: hosts all CI/CD related pods and services
     - `dev`: represents the development stage
     - `stage`: represents the staging stage